Azure Virtual Desktop (AVD): Frequently Asked Questions (FAQs)

 There are two cost components to AVD: License and Azure infrastructure.

-Microsoft License – Azure Virtual Desktop is an entitlement of a Windows 10 subscription license.
+Microsoft License – Azure Virtual Desktop is a Windows 10 or 11 subscription license entitlement.
 This license can be purchased as part of Microsoft 365 Business/E3/E5/A3/A5 or as a standalone subscription (e.g. Windows 10 Enterprise E3).
-If you already own one of these licenses there is no additional cost to use WVD from a software perspective.
+If you already own one of these licenses, using AVD from a software perspective is free.

-If you don’t already have a Windows 10 subscription license, then the least expensive option that covers AVD is Windows 10 Enterprise E3 for $7/user/month.
-AVD license covers the cost of the operating system (Windows 10 single user and multi-session) and the use of the AVD management service that’s hosted by Microsoft in Azure.
+If you don’t already have a Windows 10 subscription license, the least expensive option for AVD is Windows 10 Enterprise E3 for $7/user/month US.
+Azure Virtual Desktop license covers the cost of the operating system (Windows 10 single user and multi-session) and the use of the AVD management service that’s hosted by Microsoft in Azure.

-This license also replaces the need to pay for Windows Server OS license in Azure and the RDS license, since neither of these technologies is used to deliver Windows Virtual Desktop.
-It is important to note that AVD covers only Azure virtual machines and cannot be used to license on-premises deployments or other clouds.
+This license also replaces the need to pay for Windows Server OS license in Azure and the RDS CALs, since neither of these technologies is used to deliver Windows Virtual Desktop.
+It is important to note that AVD is only used with Azure virtual machines and cannot be used to access on-premises deployments or other clouds.
+An On-premises version of AVD with Azure Stack HCI is currently in preview.
+This will support running AVD workloads on-premises.

 Schedule a demo with one of our experts!